-In the example given in the system diagram at the start of this integration guide we see that we have the following dialing plans in the system:
+The example given in the system diagram at the start of this integration guide has the following dialing plans in the system:

-- All TDM side stations have DID numbers assigned in the 7xxx extension range. - All OCS side stations have DID numbers assigned in the 6xxx extension range.
+- All TDM side stations have DID numbers assigned in the 2xxx extension range. - All OCS side stations have DID numbers assigned in the 5xxx extension range.

-We also know that we need to send all inbound calls through to the Mediation Server at a specific IP address.
+All inbound calls need to be sent through to the Mediation Server at a specific IP address.